Murtain/Murtain.Net45/README.md

         EXPIRED_CAPTCHA,
     }

-If you want to display a sample in your document, just need add an JsonSampleAttribute.
-Here is the sample.
+If you want to display a sample in your document, just need add an `JsonSampleAttribute`.
+Here is the sample model.

     /// <summary>
     /// Validate message captcha  samples